selected research themes

 Albert, A., Rajagopal, R., Sevlian, R. Power Demand Distributions: Segmenting Consumers using Smart Meter Data.
 ACM SenSys (BuildSys) 2011. pdf

-Pocket Lab is a sensing and analytics platform for performing scientific experiments focused on the environment.
+Pocket Lab is a sensing and analytics platform for performing on-the-go scientific experiments focused on physical sciences.

 (since 2009) I am a member of the Capoeira Narahari family, training with Mestre Beicola.
 I started training with Mestre Lagosta of Capoeira Mandinga in Berkeley.
 Of late I also train with UCA in Berkeley.

 (since 2012) Muay Thai emphasizes upper-body contact and blocks, and so it is a natural complement to Capoeira, which focuses on avoiding contact and on lower-body kicks and acrobatics.

 Multi-point data analysis for magnetospheric multi-spacecraft missions (MSc Thesis)